bloch-code/aws-bootcamp-cruddur-2023/journal/week5.md

 We have replaced code in our messages.py file with a more simplet one and we are using a class and method within to call our message_group_uuid
 We have started prepering our code to restrict views of messages which we will implement in later stages.

+After a bit of struggle and going back and forward I have finally managed to get this to work!
+I was able to display list of grouped messages for our famous Andrews users.

+grou_messages
+group_messages_frontend